porya-gohary/schedule_abstraction-main/README.md

 examples/fig1a.csv,  0,  9,  6,  5,  1,  0.000329,  820.000000,  0
 ```

 By default, the tool assumes that *jobs are independent* (i.e., there no precedence constraints) and runs the *uniprocessor analysis* (RTSS'17).
-To specify precedence constraints or to run the (global) multiprocessor analysis (ECRTS'18), the `-p` and  `-m`  options need to be specified, respectively, as discussed below.
+To specify precedence constraints (optionally with delays) or to run the (global) multiprocessor analysis (RTSS'24), the `-p` and  `-m`  options need to be specified, respectively, as discussed below.

 The output format is explained below.